A blog about two hikers: Dormouse and Dirt Stew

 Dirt Stew is 35 years old, grew up in Merrick, NY and went to school for Environmental and Forest Biology at State University of New York College of Environmental Science and Forestry at Syracuse University.
 He likes to hike, juggle, play Ultimate Frisbee, and travel places that allow him to learn about the natural world.

 After we hiked the Appalachian Trail together in 2010, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
 During that time we learned a lot about California’s wildlands from our friends at San Bruno Mountain Watch.
 Shortly after the Appalachian Trail and moving to California, we knew we wanted to hike the Pacific Crest Trail as well.
 We were infected with the hiking-bug!
 We were married in 2012, and after Dirt Stew’s father passed away in 2013, we realized that life is short, and decided the time to hike was not later, but NOW.
 We started preparing for a 2014 hike of the PCT.
 After completing our hike of the Pacific Crest Trail, we decided to move back east to be closer to family.
+We continue to hike both short and long trails.
 We now live in Asheville, North Carolina and work part time guiding hikes for Blue Ridge Hiking Company.

 During our 2014 hike of the PCT, Dormouse had severe hip pain, which did not go away after the hike.
 She soon found out that she was born with Hip Dysplasia, a condition where the hip sockets are too shallow.
 In 2015 and 2016 Dormouse went through extensive hip surgeries called “PAO” (periacetabular osteotomy), and in 2017 she finally had the last hardware (screws) removed in order to be a fully functional once again.
 You can read about her recovery from the second PAO surgery in Dormouse’s other blog: Screwed up hips